datapand/piano010/pages/en/privacy-policy.md

 #### 2.8 Data Collection Rights
 You have the right to request a copy of your personal information and delete or stop its usage, subject to applicable laws.
 Please note this does not affect processing that has already occurred.

-#### 2.9 Data Collection by Wix and Rights
-Data such as contact details, orders, and invoices are collected by Wix, the platform of www.piano010.nl.
-We can retrieve, provide, or delete your data upon request.
-View the [Wix Data Protection Policy](https://www.wix.com/about/privacy-dpa-users) for more information.

 ### 3. Cookies and Tracking Tools

-**3.1 Third-Party Services:**
+#### 3.1 Third-Party Services
 Third-party services (e.g., Google Analytics) may place cookies or use tracking technologies.
-Practices by these external services are not covered by Wix's Privacy Policy.
+Practices by these external services are not covered by this Privacy Policy.

-**3.2 Types of Cookies:**
+#### 3.2 Types of Cookies:

 - **Necessary Cookies:** Essential for website functionality, including security and accessibility.
 - **Analytical Cookies:** Help understand visitor interactions by collecting information anonymously.